Skip to main content

 AspectMod GRF 1-29Retatrutide

 AdministrationSubcutaneous injection.
 Best administered on empty stomach.
-Short half-life (~30 minutes) necessitates multiple daily doses, unlike DAC version.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Short half-life (~30 minutes) necessitates multiple daily doses, unlike DAC version.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For